albcristi/soa/README.md

 ### 4.2 Frontend Components

 The frontend of the application is built using the ReactJS library and is splitted in multiple microservices (`web-store`, `shopping-cart` and `shopping-products`) which are built using the micro-frontends pattern.
 We expose to the client one main entry point which is the `web-store` microservice, which further reuses components from `shopping-cart` and  `shopping-products`.
 In order to enable the usage of microfrontends, we use Webpack Module Federation Plugin.
 In this respect, each frontend project has a `.babelrc` configuration file and a `webpack.config.js` configuration file.
 In the `webpack.config.js` file we define what components we want to expose from the current project or what components we want to re-use from other projects.

+As it can be deduced from the used technologies, our frontend follows a Single Page Applications (SPA) architercure combined with the use of micro-frontends.
+As for the general architectural structure, since we use micro-frontends we follow the following approach: the `web-store` microservice acts as the host application which further takes and integrates the components provided from the two micro-frontend components `shopping-products` (which handles logic for products) and `shopping-cart` (which manages logic for order).
+By using micro-frontends we can split the application logic in smaller chunks and enhance reusability of code, besides we can speed up the software development process by following this architectural pattern.

 An overview over the exposed components is emphasized in the following figure: